 The hard work of food allergy advocates is leading to real change across the United States.

-In the past two weeks, Nevada, Florida, Tennessee and Oklahoma have become the latest states to pass a bill that requires schools to have “stock” epinephrine auto-injectors on hand in case a student experiences an anaphylactic reaction to a food or sting and doesn’t have his or her own medication available.
+In the summer of 2013, Nevada, Florida, Tennessee and Oklahoma became the latest states to pass an epinephrine bill.
+These bills require schools to have “stock” auto-injectors on hand, in case a student experiences an anaphylactic reaction to a food or sting and doesn’t have his or her own medication available.

 Florida, Tennessee and Oklahoma schools will now be allowed to acquire epinephrine that hasn’t been prescribed to a specific student.
 The Nevada legislation goes a step further, “requiring” schools to have epinephrine on hand in case of emergency.

-Caroline Moassessi, spokesperson for the Nevada Food Allergy and Anaphylactic Alliance (which led the lobby for the Senate bill), explains that the requirement was discussed at length during a committee hearing.
+Caroline Moassessi, spokesperson for the Nevada Food Allergy and Anaphylactic Alliance, explains that the requirement was discussed at length during a committee hearing.
 The feeling among advocates and legislators was that if auto-injectors were “allowed” but not required, “eventually, the energy around this legislation could die out,” she said.

 When the governor signed Senate Bill 453, making it law, “I felt as if an extra safety net was just placed under my children,” said Moassessi.
 “If my child requires a second dose or if something goes wrong with the first dose, I now know there is back up available and they will not be gasping for air while waiting for an ambulance.
 This is priceless.”